scikit-hep/scikit-hep.github.io/pages/developers/guidelines.md

 automate the building and uploading process so that other Scikit-HEP admins can make emergency (patch) releases if the need arises; non-standard/non-trivial processes should be avoided and documented if unavoidable.

+If you have a pure Python package, `pip install build; python -m build` will build your package's SDist and wheel using the specified PEP 517 backend in `pyproject.toml`.

 [Black]: https://black.readthedocs.io/en/latest/